CoffeeBeanSoftware/iox-yocto-build/README.md

 The basic steps to build a Yocto image and test it are:

  - Build an image on the build appliance.
- - Copy the image, using 'scp' to the OSX host.
+ - Copy the image, using `scp` to the OSX host.
- - Run the image using 'qemu'.
+ - Run the image using `qemu`.
- - Use 'ssh' to connect to the image and test.
+ - Use `ssh` to connect to the image and test.

 The various parts of this are largely automated with scripts in this repository, which should be cloned to the build machine, and to the host.